erc-dharma/project-documentation/README.md

         - DHARMA_ProsodySchema_v01.xml : main schema for prosody used to created relaxNg.
         - DHARMA_ProsodySchema_v01.rng : output in xml syntax
 - README : explain how to use the schema with DHARMA files.
+- travis.yml : script to validate the schemas automatically with travis, code works but not used anymore since we have reach the free limit.
+Note that the name of the file should start with a dote when used in repositories.

 ## Stylesheets
 All stylesheets made for display purposes are associated to a css and a js files.
 Both are specific for each allowing an autonomous use, even if more difficult to keep on a long run.